RTEMS/rtems-docs/eng/req/items.rst

     :ref:`SpecTypeSpecificationGenericAttributes`.
 It shall be the
     specification of the generic attributes of the attribute set.

-required-attributes
+mandatory-attributes
     The attribute value shall be a
-    :ref:`SpecTypeSpecificationRequiredAttributes`.
-It shall be the set of required attributes of the attribute set.
+    :ref:`SpecTypeSpecificationMandatoryAttributes`.
+It shall be the set of mandatory attributes of the attribute set.

 This type is used by the following types: